 - A very heavy book.
 It’s best to pick a book that isn’t too dear to you as the pages may get damp.

-- Blotting paper (If you don’t have blotting paper, use plain facial tissue or even non-corrugated coffee filters, however, avoid paper towels which may leave marks.)
+- Blotting paper to draw out moisture (If you don’t have blotting paper, use plain facial tissue or even non-corrugated coffee filters, however, avoid paper towels which may leave marks.)

-- Leave undisturbed in a warm, dry place for three to four weeks.
+- Leave undisturbed in a warm, dry place for at least four weeks (possibly less) until the paper and the flowers are perfectly dry

-- Using tweezers, gently move the delicate dried flowers to a card or piece of paper, and affix them carefully with diluted white glue.
+- Using tweezers, gently move the delicate dried flowers from the paper to mount on a card, and affix them carefully with a little diluted white glue, especially the sturdier parts (stem, leaves, buds).

 - You may want to spray the finished arrangement with a clear acrylic spray or, if you put the flowers on a box, use clear varnish.